When querying the Person API endpoint, what type of information is needed in order to provide back data?

 - Twitter handle

 Keep in mind that, for privacy reasons, we will not provide / return email addresses, phone numbers, or mail address info.
 You must specify the parameter you are using to lookup information.
 You must also include the apiKey parameter in the query.
 The endpoint supports GET requests.

-*Lookup by phone number is in beta with a 1-2% match rate and only supports U.S.-based numbers.
+*Lookup by phone number has a 10-20% match rate on U.S.-based numbers.
 International numbers will be lower.

 How can I query the Person API endpoint?

 By now, you probably have your FullContact API key in hand and you’re already reading through the documentation on how to get it set up inside of your application.
 However, did you know that you can also see FullContact Person API results right in your browser?
 You can, and it’s incredibly easy.

 Open the email that we sent you that contains your API key.
 At the bottom, we give you an example JSON query that looks like this: